letheanVPN/blockchain/README.md

 ## Cloning

-Be sure to clone the repository properly, with `--recursive` flag, or you'll get angry:
+Be sure to clone the repository properly, with `--recursive` flag, or you'll get angry:<br/>
 `git clone --recursive https://github.com/letheanVPN/blockchain.git`

 # Building

 The project uses a `Makefile` that provides a simple and powerful interface for building.
 It automatically handles dependency installation with Conan and compilation with CMake.

+You need CMake and Make installed on your system, other than that you don't need to worry about Python, Conan, Boost, OpenSSL, or any other dependencies.

+The final packages are created as they are due to a historical distribution method used in china: USB Stick, CD, DVD, etc.

+We use CPack, so our pakages are self-contained, have searchable HTML documentation, and are ready to be installed on any system.

+To skip the packing step, use `make build` as defined in the section below for Advanced Build Customization

 ## Simple Workflow Builds (Recommended)